The triumph of longevity

-In order to make the most of the fact that people are capable of living longer, we also need to be working very hard to enhance their capabilities, and to be able to draw on what in previous work we’ve termed the mental capital of people who are older.
-In today’s society, you reach retirement, you’re, kind of, on the societal scrap heap, no one’s terribly interested in you, which isn’t very good for your self-worth.
+To make the most of the fact that people can live longer, we also need to be working very hard to enhance their capabilities, and to be able to draw on what in previous work we’ve termed the mental capital of people who are older.
+Today, you reach retirement, you’re, kind of, on the societal scrap heap, no one’s terribly interested in you, which isn’t very good for your self-worth.
 We should be looking at what we can do to energise all these changes towards end of life issues, the way we die now is so different from half a century ago and earlier.
 We used to die from a fairly specific cause, so an illness would carry you off in a body that was otherwise in OK shape.
 Now, most people die through a process of multi-morbidity, where lots of things go wrong at a similar time.
 It’s a profoundly changing world.

 Dani Saurymper: When you think about the traditional life model of frontloaded education, go out to work, and then almost put out to pasture at 65, do you still think that is fit for purpose in today’s modern society?